 White bass saved the day for us on a lake in the northeast corner of South Dakota once also.
 Les Rowland and I were fishing northern pike, and we were catching a few.
 As we moved along we came upon a culvert that ran under the highway and connected two lakes.
 There was some decent current coming through the culvert.
 As we cast our large bucktails for pike, we kept feeling something swipe at them, but miss.
 We wanted to figure out what they were: Maybe they were small pike, but maybe they were walleyes.
 We switched to lighter action rods and smaller baits.
 They were neither pike nor walleyes: They were giant white bass, the big ones with blue tails.
 They were huge and on medium-action spinning rods, they were great fun to catch.

-It’s good to have a plan when you go fishing, but across the Midwest and probably most other places, if you just tie on a jig and tip it with a plastic worm, something like an Impulse Ringworm, and just start casting it along the deep weedline and anywhere else that looks fishy, you’re probably going to get bit.
+It’s good to have a plan when you go fishing, but across the Midwest and probably most other places, if you just tie on a jig and tip it with a plastic worm, something like soft plastic ringworm, and just start casting it along the deep weedline and anywhere else that looks fishy, you’re probably going to get bit.
 Might be a bass, maybe a walleye or northern pike or crappie or perch, or maybe even a white bass.
 The thing is, you’re increasing your odds for catching a fish, and that means you’re increasing your chance of having a good time, and that’s why we go fishing.

 PHOTO CAPTION-John Stears caught this nice white bass while fishing for largemouth bass on the Mississippi River near Wabasha Minnesota.
 White bass can provide lots of action when other species of fish won’t.